Egyptian National Railways: Sleeper trains

 The Alexandria–Cairo–Luxor–Aswan route is served daily in both directions by air-conditioned sleeper trains of Abela Egypt.
 This service is especially attractive to tourists who can spend the night on the train as it covers the stretch between Cairo and Luxor.
 A luxury express train also links Cairo with Marsa Matruh towards the Libyan border.

-Locomotives

-Current

-The vast majority of ENR locomotives are diesel.
-These include:

-In 2009 ENR began taking delivery of 40 Electro-Motive Diesel JT42CWRM (Series 66) locomotives for passenger services.
-In 2009, ENR received 80 dual cab ES40ACi locomotives in two versions (painted blue for passenger trains and red/black for freight trains).

-In 2017, Egyptian National Railways placed an order for 100 ES30ACi Light Evolution Series Locomotives valued at worth $575 million that can be used for both passengers or freight rail.
-The first 10 units were delivered in November 2019.

-Retired
+Rolling stock

 Bus and ferry services

 ENR serves a number of places by bus services including Abu Simbel (bus/ferry), Sharm el Sheik, Siwa Oasis, and Hurghada.
 In 1936, the company owned 64 buses, 6 steamships, 12 barges, 18 pontoon boats.

 Accidents

+Railways in Egypt have been notorious for many accidents mainly due to poor maintenance.
+The most recent accidents include: